wireapp/wire-server/deploy/services-demo/README.md

 ### This is fantastic, all services up & running... what now, can I run some kind of smoketests?

 Yes.
-You need to specify an email server that the smoketests can log in to for it to read and act upon registration/activation emails.
+You need to specify an email address that the smoketests can log in to via IMAP for it to read and act upon registration/activation emails.
 Have a look at what the configuration for the [api-smoketest](../../tools/api-simulations/README.md) should be.
 Once you have the correct `mailboxes.json`, this should just work from the top level directory (note the `sender-email` must match brig's [sender-email](https://github.com/wireapp/wire-server/blob/develop/services/brig/brig.integration.yaml#L35))

+Note: This demo setup comes bundled with a postfix email sending docker image; however due to the minimal setup, emails will likely land in the Spam/Junk folder of the target email address, if you configure a common email provider.
+To get the smoketester to check the Spam folder as well, use e.g. (in the case of gmail) `--mailbox-folder INBOX --mailbox-folder '[Gmail]/Spam'`.

+Example:

 ```
-../../dist/api-smoketest --api-host=127.0.0.1 --api-port=8080 --api-websocket-host=127.0.0.1 --api-websocket-port=8081 --mailbox-config=<path_to_mailboxes_file> --sender-email=backend-demo@mail.wiredemo.example.com --enable-asserts
+../../dist/api-smoketest --api-host=127.0.0.1 --api-port=8080 --api-websocket-host=127.0.0.1 --api-websocket-port=8081 --mailbox-config=<path_to_mailboxes_file> --sender-email=backend-demo@mail.wiredemo.example.com --mailbox-folder INBOX --mailbox-folder '[Gmail]/Spam' --enable-asserts
 ```